marinegor/ntfy_cryosparc/README.md

-                       self-hosting it (default: https://ntfy.sh) --admin ADMIN        username for admin messages (like when a notification is failed to get parsed) (default: admin) --hostname HOSTNAME  master node hostname, is used in notification channel
+                       self-hosting it (default: https://ntfy.sh) --admin ADMIN        username for admin messages (like when a notification is failed to get parsed) (default: admin) --use_user USE_USER  whether you want to send messages to each user separately or instead send them to a single channel (default: true, sends them separately) --hostname HOSTNAME  master node hostname, is used in notification channel
                        name: <url>/cs_<hostname>_<username> (default: cmm-1)
 ```